kgen-protocol/platform-protocol-api-docs/docs/Esport Protocol V1/Tech integration/api-touchpoints.md

 The response returns a JSON object with session details:
 - `gamer_id`: Echoes back the gamer's ID.
 - `appId`: Application ID where the session is created.
-- `token`: A token for session validation or further API calls.
 - `linkedMobileNumber`: Gamer's linked mobile number.
 - `session_id`: Unique ID for the current session.
 - `user_id`: The unique identifier of the user.